animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 ## <a id="configure-gemfire-properties"></a>Configure GemFire Properties

-To configure other, low-level GemFire properties not covered by the feature-oriented, SDG configuration annotations, annotate your Spring, GemFire client or server application class with `@GemFireProperties`, as follows:
+To configure other, low-level GemFire properties not covered by the feature-oriented, Spring Data for GemFire configuration annotations, annotate your Spring, GemFire client or server application class with `@GemFireProperties`, as follows: